Cybersecurity Challenges of Remote Working

 Scammers prey on vulnerability, and this workforce transformation produces many threat vectors for hackers to worm their way into any network.

 These susceptible paths include:

-- Unsecured Wi-Fi
+- Unsecured Wi-Fi and/or email

 - Reliance on personal rather than work-configured devices